UNdot33K/ScriptKiddie_AV/README.md

 The choice of the file hash utility is not critical, there are many doing similar job or they have more features.
-You can try implementations using the Windows included utility so you can do the hashes in your own way:

-certutil -hashfile (file) SHA1 / MD5 / etc
+You can try implementations using the Windows included utility so you can do the hashes in your own way "certutil -hashfile (file) SHA1 / MD5 / etc"

 or you can use the "md5deep" or any other utility, although script editing skills are required.
 Consider though, if the utility you're going to use, meets your expectations, some utilities